Locate a restaurant close to you at Restaurant.com

 Example B: Further on in the draft, we're awarding players chosen by three teams.
 "Grizzled Veteran" has been chosen by Team X (3400 under the cap), Team Y (5675), and Team Z (1345).
 Since Team Y is the furthest from reaching the salary cap, it gets the player.

-After all contested players are awarded, players drafted only by one team will be added to the proper team.
+Why aren't these players' salaries and positions counted in the tiebreaker for contested pick resolution?
 This was a big change from our initial league in 2000, because adding these players first unintentionally penalized the teams who attempted to sign a lot of players or might have been taking a gamble on a few rookies or relatively unknown players.

-Phase Two
+9.2 Phase Two

 After Phase One, most teams will not meet the roster minimum of 26 players.
 At this time, all teams will go through a special free agent signing period.
 In a manner of speaking, this is more like a traditional list draft, and is similar to the weekly transactions throughout the season, with these exceptions:

 • Before this phase begins, all teams in the league will get an extra 10 million Benchwarmer Bucks.
+2017 Change: As mentioned above in 9.1.1, the extra 10 million in cash is now provided at the start of Phase One.

 • Teams submit an eight-round draft sheet, while the weekly transactions are only four rounds.